 Let us pray for your needs and intentions – you and members of your family, both living and deceased, will be remembered in the Novenas celebrated for your intentions and in the masses offered each day for you.

+Please take a moment now, before the Christmas rush begins, to send your intentions.
 Please also remember our missionaries among your intentions and if you are able, include an offering of any amount to assist their work here in the United States and in our missions in Central America.

 Fr.
 Robert, O.F.M.